Japan to ship millions more COVID-19 vaccines to Taiwan, Asian neighbors this week - Up News Info

 AstraZeneca doses produced in Japan have not yet been approved by the World Health Organisation for use in COVAX, Motegi said, so the country has turned to bilateral deals to respond to “urgent requests for vaccine supplies.”

 Japan’s first shipments through the COVAX facility are expected in the middle of this month, with some 11 million doses bound for nations in south Asia and the Pacific islands, Motegi said.
-(Reporting by Rocky Swift Editing by Chang-Ran Kim and Raju Gopalakrishnan)
+(Reporting by Rocky Swift; Additional reporting by Yimou Lee and Ben Blanchard in Taipei; Editing by Chang-Ran Kim and Raju Gopalakrishnan)